Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/Readme.md

-# iOS103 Persistence & Synchronization
+# MOB3 Persistence & Synchronization

 ## Course Overview

+We will be learning about persistence technologies in iOS.
+We will cover a variety of ways of persisting and transforming data, and a few common use cases in the iOS ecosystem.

 ## Objectives

-- Learn about persistence technologies in iOS (CoreData, Realm, NSUserDefaults, Keychain, NSCoding)
+- Learn about persistence technologies in iOS (NSUserDefaults, Keychain, NSCoding, CoreData, Realm)
 - Store and retrieve information locally on your iOS device.
+- Store and retrieve sensitive information in iOS.
+- Discover, learn and understand the iOS filesystem.

 ## Competencies

 Should be able to:

 - Compare and contrast various persistence options such as Core Data, Realm, NSCoder, UserDefaults, Keychain and chose the best options for their project.
+- Implement authentication in their apps
+- Synchronize information from a server to a local database.
 - Deploy, manage and use a relational database
 - Write sql queries and perform joins
-- Implement authentication in their apps
-- Synchronize information from a server to a local database.

 ## Projects